x86-arch/op/router/s905x3/README.md

 ***s905x3 shares the armbian kernel of phicomm n1, and the relevant file directory is `~/op/tree/main/router/phicomm_n1/armbian/`.
 You can compile s905x3 together when compiling phicomm n1 or separately.***

+The difference between `s905x3` and `phicomm-n1` is the dtb file specified in `/boot/uEnv.txt`.
+This script supports compiling `make -d -b n1_x96` together.
+It is recommended that you understand the description of both firmwares.
+[View Phicomm-N1 description](https://github.com/ophub/op/tree/main/router/phicomm_n1)

 - `sudo ./make -d -b x96 -k 5.9.2`: recommend.
 Use the default configuration, specify a kernel and a firmware for compilation.
 - `sudo ./make -d -b x96_n1 -k 5.4.75_5.9.5`: Use the default configuration, specify multiple cores, and multiple firmware for compilation. use "_" to connect.
 - `sudo ./make -d`: Compile all kernel versions of openwrt with the default configuration.